sonata-project/SonataMediaBundle/Resources/doc/reference/installation.rst

           new Sonata\EasyExtendsBundle\SonataEasyExtendsBundle(),
           new Sonata\IntlBundle\SonataIntlBundle(),

-          // You need to add this dependency to make media functional new JMS\SerializerBundle\JMSSerializerBundle(),
+          // You need to add these dependencies to make media functional new Http\HttplugBundle\HttplugBundle(),
+          new JMS\SerializerBundle\JMSSerializerBundle(),
           // ...
       );